CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Experiments

 \subsection{Results}

 Table~\ref{tab:F1_scores} reports the F1 scores for each classifier.
-In this table, FT denotes the fine-tuned LLMs, and FT+KB refers to the fine-tuned LLMs combined with the knowledge-based approach.
+In the table, FT denotes the fine-tuned LLMs, and FT+KB refers to the fine-tuned LLMs combined with the knowledge-based approach.
 The training datasets used are EVP (90\% of the EVP examples), SemCor-CEFR (our annotated SemCor corpus), and Mixture (a combination of both).
-Because the class distribution in our data was imbalanced, we used the Macro-F1 score as the primary metric for evaluating overall performance, as it assigns equal weight to each class and thus mitigates the effects of frequency imbalance.
+Because the class distribution in our data is imbalanced, we use the Macro-F1 score as the primary metric for overall evaluation, as it assigns equal weight to each class and mitigates the effects of frequency imbalance.

 The ME6 Contextual classifier achieved a Macro-F1 score of at least 0.5 across all training sets.
 However, its performance on the SemCor-CEFR corpus was 0.08 points lower than that on the EVP data.
-We attribute this gap to the model’s vector construction method, which averages the vectors for all instances of a given word and CEFR level, resulting in a single vector per word-level pair.
+We attribute this gap to the model's vector construction method, which averages the vectors for all instances of a given word and CEFR level to produce a single vector for each word-level pair.
 As shown in Table~\ref{tab:distribution}, our SemCor-CEFR corpus has fewer unique word types than the EVP data.
 Consequently, despite having a higher total word frequency, it yields fewer training vectors, which likely contributed to the performance drop.
-Consistent with this interpretation, the classifier trained on the Mixture dataset, which contained the most training examples, achieved the best performance among the ME6 Contextual models.
+Consistent with this interpretation, the classifier trained on the Mixture dataset, which included the largest number of training examples, achieved the best performance among the ME6 Contextual models.

-The zero-shot LLM achieved a Macro-F1 of 0.42, the lowest score among all methods and well below that of the ME6 Contextual baseline.
-Its F1 scores for the C1 and C2 levels were particularly low (below 0.3), indicating that the LLM’s internal knowledge alone is insufficient for classifying advanced-level senses.
-Providing in-context examples via few-shot prompting raised the Macro-F1 score to 0.47 (6-shot) and 0.48 (18-shot).
-This improvement, which aligns with prior findings~\cite{Enomoto:24,Smadu:24}, stemmed from supplementing the model's knowledge of C1 and C2 senses.
-Nevertheless, the performance of the few-shot models remained significantly lower than that of ME6 Contextual.
+The zero-shot LLM achieved a Macro-F1 score of 0.42, the lowest among all methods and well below that of the ME6 Contextual baseline.
+Its F1 scores for the C1 and C2 levels were particularly low, below 0.3, indicating that the LLM's internal knowledge alone is insufficient for classifying advanced-level senses.
+Providing in-context examples through few-shot prompting increased the Macro-F1 score to 0.47 in the 6-shot setting and 0.48 in the 18-shot setting.
+This improvement, consistent with prior findings~\cite{Enomoto:24,Smadu:24}, resulted from supplementing the model's knowledge of C1 and C2 senses.
+Nevertheless, the performance of the few-shot models remained substantially lower than that of ME6 Contextual.